-The Company conducts comprehensive employee surveys in order to provide all employees with an opportunity to present feedback on their jobs, work environment and views of the Company.
-Management believes that this information is essential to improving business performance and is a critical enabler to the "Great Place to Work" strategy.
-The results are a means to guide action planning and measure improvements to support the Company's overall business performance through initiated organizational action planning and improvement measurement processes to support the "Great Place to Work" strategy.
+NFI conducts comprehensive employee surveys in order to provide all employees with an opportunity to present feedback on their jobs, work environment and views of the Company.
+Management believes that this information is essential to improving business performance and is a critical enabler to its workplace strategy.
+The results are a means to guide action planning and measure improvements to support the Company's overall business performance through initiated organizational action planning and improvement measurement processes.